potados99/attack-lab/solutions.md

 We may try below:

 1) Put `movl $0x5788e9e7,$edi`, `movl $0x401987,(%rsp)` and `ret`.
-This code will be excuted after 56 bytes of stack is deallocated, and new stack frame is made(after ret).
+This code will be excuted after 56 bytes of stack is deallocated, and 8 byte return address is deallocated (after ret).

 2) Put start address of the code above to 0x38(%rsp).